connorbews/WaveSimulation/README.md

 ## Wave Initialization

 In order to initialize the waves position, we use a function called a Wave Spectrum.
-A wave spectrum is defined as a "function which expresses the time-average energy of a random ocean configuration as a continuous function of angular frequency ω and direction θ" (Horvath, pg 31).
 The wave spectrum can be broken into a product of two equations the non-directional wave spectra and the directional wave spectra.
+I then used the product of the non-directional wave spectra and the directional wave sprectra to initialize a 256 x 256 grid.
+The grid is in the spectral domain, to convert it to a height field, I used the fftw library and the 2d inverse fast fourier transform.

 ### Non-directional Wave Spectra

-The non-directional wave spectra is a function that describes the distribution of wave energy as a function of frequency.

 In this project I used the Pierson-Moskowitz Spectrum: